Updated April 11, 2025

 Apply With Care

 “A spoonful of sugar” is the motto here.
-Try and cushion your dog’s ear medication with as much soothing and praise as possible.
+Try to cushion your dog’s ear medication with as much soothing and praise as possible.
 After all, it’s not the most comfortable experience for them.

 Antibiotics and other pills are easy to hide in a liverwurst treat.
 But if applying liquid medication, here are a few key tips: